Now anyone with a Boords account can create storyboards, together

 Commenting in Boords is the easiest way to get feedback on your storyboards, because adding a comment sends an email notification to everyone who has access to that storyboard.
 Each comment also has a "completed" checkmark next to it, so you can mark it as done - this also sends out an email notification.

-If leaving a comment feels like overkill, then Boords also offer a more lightweight way of leaving feedback - the Frame Statuses feature.
+If leaving a comment feels like overkill, then Boords also offers a more lightweight way of leaving feedback - the Frame Statuses feature.
 With it, you can mark a Frame with one of three pre-defined statuses:

 You can add or remove these statuses via the Frame Actions Toolbar.
 Note that email notifications are not sent for frame status changes.